 Under settings you can enable the copyright protected material option.
 Enabling this option stops students from downloading the document.
 If you disable this option, students will see a download button, which lets them download the original document.
 If you use a link to a document on the internet, you will not have this option.
 Students will not be able to download the document, but will be able to navigate to the website where the document is hosted.

-By default, students are allowed to post comments to the document.
-Comments can stimulate interactivity with the study material, but this might not always be desirable depending on your set-up.
+By default, students are allowed to post Discussion Threads to the document.
+Discussion Threads can stimulate interactivity with the study material, but this might not always be desirable depending on your set-up.
 Therefore, this option can also be disabled.

-It is also possible to say that students are allowed to post practice question (disabled by default).
+It is also possible to say that students are allowed to post Question Cards (disabled by default).
 Having students ask and answer their own and their peers' questions can be a valuable learning experience.
 This option can be enabled if desired.

-When you allow students to post their own practice questions, you will see a new options appear: students can see each other's answers on practice questions created by students.
+When you allow students to post their own Question Cards, you will see a new options appear: students can see each other's answers on Question Cards created by students.
 When enabling this option, students will be able to see anonymised answers from their peers after they have answered the question themselves.

 Publishing the assignment

-When you have uploaded a document, given it a title, specified your settings and have written your (optional) instructions, click publish or save in the top-right corner of the screen.
+When you finished with setting up your assignment, click publish or save in the top-right corner of the screen.

-After you publish the document, you can click the three dots in the top-right corner of the screen to edit the assignment (change the file, edit the instructions, enable/disable students downloading the document, adding practice questions and/or comments).
-Here you can also download the original document, without comments/practice questions.
+After you publish the document, you can click the three dots in the top-right corner of the screen to edit the assignment (change the file, edit the instructions, enable/disable students downloading the document, adding Question Cards and/or Discussion Threads).
+Here you can also download the original document, without Discussion Threads/Question Cards.

 You have now finished setting up your Interactive Document!